brydoncheyney/packer-lxc-centos-7/README.md

 ## Overview

+The docker container will build two boxes

+- centos-7-server_lxc.box (~548M)
+- centos-7-server-minimal_lxc.box (~166M)

+The `centos-7-server_lxc.box` installs the Core and Base package groups.

 ```console
 make all
 ```

-The box will be packaged in the `./builds` folder!
+The boxes will be packaged in the `./builds` folder!

 ### Docker Container